microsoft/pxt-arcade/docs/courses/csintro/logic/user-input.md

 Logical expressions like ``||logic:if||`` and ``||logic:else||`` can be used beyond comparing numeric values.
 Data type values (such as Strings) can be compared and used to change the way the programs we write behave depending on the different conditions.

-One major example of this can be found in some of the earliest computer games - text-based adventure games.
+One major example of this can be found in some of the earliest computer games: text-based adventure games.
 These rely heavily on crafting a story, and having the player interact with this story by prompting them with questions and identifying what the user gives back as a response.

 In this activity, students will:
 * ``||game:ask||``